 Are school meals available?

-Yes, school meals are available through our provider, GSS who offer a choice of a hot meal or school dinner packed lunch.
+Yes, school meals are available through our provider, Caterlink, who offer a choice of a hot meal or school dinner packed lunch.
 For further information please click here.

 Does my child need a school uniform?

 All Children at Petham Primary School are required to wear uniform and to look smart.
 For further information please click here.